 It has become a tradition at Halloween that the children dress up and play a variety of Halloween games.
 This is something that the children look forward to every year.
 The costumes were great and a lot of fun was had by everyone.

-While learning about the Jewish Festival, ‘Rosh Hashana’, the children had fun eating apples dipped in honey which is a traditional food eaten by jews during this festival.
+While learning about the Jewish Festival, ‘Rosh Hashana’, the children had fun eating apples dipped in honey which is a traditional food eaten by Jews during this festival.
 The honey symbolises a sweet new year which everyone hopes to have.

 The children in Carmel’s class recently learned about healthy eating and the importance of fruit and vegetables in our diet.
 At the end of the course of lessons, they went to the shop to buy a variety of fruit.
 Back in school, they enjoyed a fruit party.
 Tasting new fruits was a lot of fun for the children.
 The good weather helped to make the day an enjoyable one.

-On the 9th of March, the children did Energy Workshops in the school.
 Deirdre applied to have someone from Sustainable Energy Authority of Ireland deliver workshops to the junior and senior classes.
 A girl called Ciara delivered the workshops.
 They were very informative and interactive with the children playing a fun game in the hall at the end to help reinforce the concepts learned.
 They also carried out various experiments related to energy which the children enjoyed, for example how energy is transferred and how energy is created during a chemical reaction.
 The children learned all about climate change and global warming.
 They learned that CO2 (carbon dioxide) is harmful to the atmosphere in that it does not allow the sun’s heat to escape which means that our climate is changing rapidly.
 Most importantly, they learned about ways in which we can save energy in our homes and schools and also, they learned that there are renewable sources of energy which we can use to make electricity instead of always burning fossil fuels which harm the atmosphere.
 The topic of energy is certainly very topical and by learning about climate change, the children will be able to make a difference by saving energy and by encouraging others to do so also.

 Heritage in Schools Project